luizeduardomr/DSAII-MazeHero/README.md

 - "B" represents a generic villain who is standing around doing his evil plan;

 ## Maze example
-In this maze example, we find that the hero needs at least 49 moves to reach the villain
+In this maze example, we find that the hero needs at least 49 moves to reach the villain.
 ```
 ########################################
 #..#.....#..........#........#....#....#